 Right at the beginning, we cross the suspension bridge and follow the rocky ravine.
 An interesting fact, today is the natural hot spring.
 It is also a great cure for various skin diseases.
 Then we trek down to Khorlabesi and Machha Khola.
 The northeast view of the Ganesh Himal can be seen.
 The greenery of the fields and forests beside the Budhi Gandaki River is outstanding.
 We have a long walk today to reach the Soti Khola, which is the last day of our trek.

 Day 18: Drive from Soti Khola to Kathmandu, 8 hours.

-A long day drive to reach Kathmandu.
+A long day drives to reach Kathmandu.
 During the Bus/jeep drive, you can pass Dhading Bensi (District headquarters of Dhading).
-The road completely blacktopped, than join the Prithvi Highway.
+The road completely blacktopped, then join the Prithvi Highway.
 Along the drive, you can see numerous mountains and beautiful villages.
 Transfer to the hotel in Kathmandu and rest.